SAP-samples/btp-kyma-multitenant-extension/documentation/test-customer-onboarding/run-application/README.md

 5. In the records search for the one with the fitting subdomain.
 Remember the **SCHEMA** and **PASSWORD** value.
 6. Open the context menu of your database and **Create a new Database with a different User**.
 Provide the remembered **SCHEMA** value as Database user.
 Use the password of the **TENANT** record.
-7. Find the table **Mentor** just added database.
+7. Find the **Mentor** table in the just added database.
 Open the data view and find the mentors you have added via the application.

    ![](images/mentor-table.png)